djmott/stlx/README.md

 ### Analysis Targets
 - `cppcheck` - Run cppcheck static analysis (if available)
+- `cpplint` - Run cpplint style checking (if available)
+- `iwyu` - Run Include What You Use analysis (if available)
+- `clang-tidy-report` - Run clang-tidy analysis (if available)
 - `format` - Format code with clang-format (if available)
 - `valgrind-tests` - Run tests with valgrind (if available)
+- `generate-all-reports` - Generate all available analysis reports
+- `report-summary` - Create summary of all analysis reports

 ### Coverage Targets
 - `coverage_raw` - Generate raw coverage data